seanmerron/Retirement-Roadmap/README.md

 Kids
 - Kids are great and there are people that want more and more and that is great.
 However, kids are expensive.
 I really don't want to discourage people from having kids but it's important to talk about them.
 - It's very important to me to make sure I don't have more kids than I can give enough time/love to and unfortunately money can have an impact on that.
-- Kids need daycare, have higher medical expenses, diapers, formula, birth costs, missed work from many sick days, more food, need entertainment, bigger cars, sports and so on...
+- Kids need daycare, have higher medical expenses, diapers, clothes, formula, birth costs, missed work from many sick days, more food, need entertainment, bigger cars, sports and so on...
+- They can help you save too as new form of entertainment and definitely change your pre-kids schedule and lifestyle.
 - Just consider your financial situation before having kids and adjust as needed.
 You need time and money to continue with your personal goals while also being a good parent.

 Pets
 - Pets can be a ton of fun and great companions but definitely take a huge chunk of your time/money.
 - Make sure you can have the time to give enough to your pet and not keep them caged up all the time.
-- Pets limit your rent and travel opportunities.
+- Pets limit your rent and travel opportunities which may save you some or frustrate you :-)
 - My dog has cost be north of $10,000 in medical bills so far and he is 5.
 Granted this may be above average but you never know.
 He tore his ACL as one of the costs.
   - Pet insurance would have helped with the costs but it’s a waste of money if you have a healthy animal.
 You just never know with an animal but most of them I’ve been around have never had large medical bills and justified the need for pet insurance.
 - The bigger the pet, the bigger the poops, bigger the food, bigger the cost but the shorter they live :-/